AI | Artificial Intelligence

 Grading Scheme: Letter Grade

-Overview of Artificial Intelligence (AI), approaching the concept from its origins to expectations for the future; focuses on various AI technologies, how to build Machine Learning models, and how to apply AI tools to solve real world problems.
-Some concepts are types of AI and Machine Learning, Hacking and the IoT, AI today and its outlook for the future.
+An overview of Artificial Intelligence (AI), approaching the concept from its origins to expectations for the future.
+The course will focus on various AI technologies, how to build Machine Learning models, and how to apply AI tools to solve real-world problems.
+Some concepts that will be introduced in the course are types of AI and Machine Learning, Hacking and the IoT, AI today, and its outlook for the future.

 ESI 4610 Introduction to Data Analytics 3 Credits